The paintings are listed together because they both depict the same mountain range and the general treatment appears similar.

 WHERE SHATTERED MOUNTAINS LIE

-Sometimes misnamed ‘Where Sheltered Mountains Lie,’ but ‘shattered’ is the word used in the 1934 studio sale catalogue, so believed to be correct.
+Sometimes misnamed ‘Where Sheltered Mountains Lie,’ but ‘shattered’ is the word used by the Royal Academy, 1930, and in the 1934 studio sale catalogue.

 - Medium: oil on canvas.

 - Dimensions: different sources give different sizes, 1270 x 660 mm (0.84 m²), 1256 x 648 mm (0.81 m²) and 1245 x 635 mm (49 x 25 in, 0.79 m²), the width/height proportions being the same (less than 1:50 difference), and the average dimensions being 1257 x 648 mm (0.81 m²).